mikkokko/csldr/README.md

 ## Installation

-1. Download Windows binary from the [releases page](https://github.com/mikkokko/csldr/releases) or compile it from source
+1. Download the latest Windows or Linux binary from the [releases page](https://github.com/mikkokko/csldr/releases) or compile it from source
 2. Navigate to "cstrike/cl_dlls" (or "czero/cl_dlls" if you're playing Condition Zero)
 3. Rename the existing client.dll to client_orig.dll (client.so to client_orig.so on Linux)
 4. Play